absolutebasti/maps/README.md

 - Maintain and update the service
 - Cover hosting and infrastructure costs

-You can support MyMap by clicking the "Buy me a coffee" button on the About, Features, or FAQ pages, or when using the Export and Share features.
+You can support MyMap by clicking the "Buy us a coffee" button on the About, Features, or FAQ pages, or when using the Export and Share features.

 ## 📄 License